 For centuries Latvia was primarily an agricultural country, with seafaring, fishing and forestry as other important economic factors.

 Like its Baltic neighbours, Latvia has made a rapid transition to the free market since the early 1990s.
+It adopted the euro as its currency in 2014.

 Although generally a ceremonial post, Latvia's president can veto legislation, call referendums, and has some leeway in nominating the prime minister for parliamentary approval.